HANDS - Health Access Nurturing Development Services

 • Information on how to care for your baby

-• Facts that will let you know your baby is growing and developing in healthy ways
+• Support to let you know your baby is growing and developing in healthy ways

-• Activities that you and your baby can enjoy together that can stimulate your child's brain development
+• Activities that you and your baby can enjoy together to stimulate your child's brain development

 • Positive pregnancy outcomes

-• Children live in healthy, safe homes, and
+• Children living in healthy, safe homes, and

-In the prenatal period the family is screened after a referral is made.
-This referral can be made by the doctor's office, the health department, your church, friends or family.
-A trained home visitor will visit your home to introduce parenting skill development in areas such as recognizing your baby's needs, what to expect as your baby grows, making your home safe, etc. The frequency of visits will be determined by the family's needs.
+While pregnant, the family is screened after a referral is made.
+This referral can be made by the doctor's office, the local health department, your church, friends or family.
+A trained HANDS professional will work with you to introduce parenting skill development in areas such as recognizing your baby's needs, what to expect as your baby grows, making your home safe, etc. Your family's specific needs will determine how often you work with the HANDS professional.

 • All families have strengths.